nemutage/simpleDSU/README.md

 # simpleDSU

-simple Dynamic Software Updating can update without exiting the program.
+simple Dynamic Software Updating can update the program without exiting it.
 It is implemented to work on Ubuntu 16.04 (64bit) without using external libraries.